 What are Colon Polyps?

 Colon polyps are small clusters of cells that grow along the lining of the rectum or the large intestine, also called the colon.
 Some polyps grow flat along the colon’s lining; others grow on a stalk and have a mushroom-type appearance.
 The risk of developing colon cancer increases with the growth of a polyp, which can range in diameter from less than one-quarter inch to several inches.
-During colonoscopy, our doctors at Manhattan Gastroenterology are able to find polyps and remove them at the same time thereby decreasing the chance that they become cancers.
+During a colonoscopy, our doctors at Manhattan Gastroenterology are able to find polyps and remove them at the same time thereby decreasing the chance that they become cancers.
 If you have had a personal or family history of polyps, you should discuss with your gastroenterologist when you are due for your next colonoscopy.

 Types of Colon Polyps